Can We Trust the Bible?

 Director of The Always Be Ready Apologetics Ministry

 The Bible is unarguably an incredible book.
 It is the best-selling, most quoted, most published, most circulated, most translated, most influential book in the history of mankind.
 There is no close second.

-The first witness or evidence for the Bible’s trustworthiness is...
+The first line of evidence for the Bible is...

 1. FULFILLED PROPHECY

 Fulfilled prophecy is something that sets the Bible apart from every other religious book.
 And the Bible does have some competition today.
 There are 26 other religious books that people of faith believe are divinely inspired (the Hindu Vedas, the Quran, the Book of Mormon, etc.).
 Of these twenty-six books, none of them contain any specific, fulfilled prophecies.
 None.

 In stark contrast to these other writings, the Bible is literally filled with hundreds of specific, detailed prophecies that were written hundreds of years before their fulfillment.
 In fact 27% of the Bible contains what was predictive prophecy at the time that it was written.
 And the authors of the Bible did not just predict some vague things like Nostradamus or Jeanne Dixon (who have proven to have been false prophets over and over again), they were very specific.
 Consider a few of the Old Testament prophecies made regarding the Messiah (the Savior that God promised He would send into the world) hundreds of years before they were fulfilled.